mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/BoundingBox/boundingbox.md

 With the menu item <span style="color:gray">*Menu | BoundingBox | Load Store All*</span> you can trigger a download of all tiles inside the marked area.
 Limitations of the zoom level are given by the config.xml file.
 This option can be used, if there are no tiles for the specified area available yet.
-But if the map data will change over the time, this option can also be used to refresh your tiles in the store after som time.
+But if the map data will change over the time, this option can also be used to refresh your tiles in the store after some time.

 #### Load missing tiles of a marked area